 - 1/4 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery), plus more for the work surface

 - Pinch fine sea salt (optional)

-- 1. Dump the flour in a large bowl, add the butter, and rub together until the mixture resembles fine breadcrumbs.
+- 1. Dump the flour in a large bowl, add the butter, and use your fingertips to rub them together until the mixture resembles fine breadcrumbs.
 Fold in the sugar, vanilla extract, and salt, if using, and work the mixture with your hands until it forms small clumps.
 Continue kneading the cookie dough until it’s smooth and the sides of the bowl are clean.
 It’s okay if the cookie dough is a little crumbly.
-(You can wrap the dough in plastic wrap and refrigerate for up to several hours but you’ll need to let it warm at room temperature before you’re able to roll it.)
+(You can wrap the dough in plastic wrap and refrigerate for up to several hours although you’ll need to let it warm at room temperature before you’re able to roll it.)

-- 2. Roll out the dough between a couple sheets of parchment paper or plastic wrap to a thickness between 1/4 and 1/2 inch (1/2 to 1 1/4 centimeters).
-Transfer the dough to the refrigerator or freezer for at least 15 minutes.
-(The time spent in the fridge may test your patience, but it helps set the dough so it doesn’t spread during baking.
-If you’re impatient and bake the dough without chilling, chances are you’ll end up with amorphous starfish rather than linear stars.)
+- 2. Gently roll out the dough between a couple sheets of parchment paper or plastic wrap to a thickness between 1/4 and 1/2 inch (1/2 to 1 1/4 centimeters).
+The dough is a little more crumbly and dry than most roll-out cookie doughs, so don’t worry if it cracks or crumbles a little.
+Carefully transfer the dough to the refrigerator or freezer for at least 15 minutes.
+(The time spent in the fridge may test your patience, but it helps set the dough so it doesn’t spread into blobs during baking.
+If you’re impatient and bake the dough without chilling, chances are you’ll end up with some amorphous starfish rather than linear stars.)
 It may be necessary to let the dough thaw at room temperature for a little while prior to being able to roll it out.